-Every Friday during my college years, I would attend an 8AM math class and then scour the video rental store for the latest independent and foreign films.
+Every Friday during my college years, I would attend an 8AM math class and then scour the video store for the latest independent and foreign films.
 Afterwards, I’d come home and watch a double feature before starting my weekend studies.

 While I no longer have the luxury of watching movies on a Friday afternoon, I still love good cinema and have a reputation for picking memorable films.